Chima-k/alx-pre_course/0x01-git/README.md

-this is a non empty file for my project in alx
+this is a non empty file for my project in alx and the Lord is with me